 - Preheat the oven to 350 degrees.
 In an 8×8 oven-proof dish, layer the vegetables.

-- Add about 1/4 cup of liquid mixture to the chicken and stir to coat well.
-Place chicken and the sauce it was in on top of vegetables.
-Place butter on top of chicken.
+- Add about ¼ cup of the liquid mixture to the chicken and stir to coat well.
+Place chicken and the sauce it was in on top of the vegetables.
+Place butter on top of the chicken.

 - Add cornstarch slurry to sauce and stirring constantly bring to a boil, then reduce to a simmer.